 The drive to Windhoek is short and comfortable on paved roads.
 The journey should take about three to four hours, so you've got time for an early wildlife activity and a leisurely breakfast.

 On the way: Traditional craft markets at Okahandja.
 This is the largest local wood carvers market.

 Keep in mind the time of your departure flight.
 You will need to be at the airport two hours prior to departure and the transfer from Windhoek is roughly one hour.
-Drop the vehicle on return and then transfer to the airport as your tour comes to an end.
+Drop the vehicle on return (leave enough time for this too) and then transfer to the airport as your tour comes to an end.